jeceljr/digitalCPUzoo/README.md

 using the [Digital simulator](https://github.com/hneemann/Digital).

 The first project, *combinational*, is not actually a processor but a tour through the basic logic gates and other combinational circuits.

+The second projet, *sequential*, shows the basic sequential circuits.